adam-zhang-lcps/papers/oscillation-modeling.typ

 ) <stiffer-spring-graph>

 == Calculations
-The above tables included lines of best fit from a nonlinear regression calculated using the model of simple harmonic motion.
+The above figures included lines of best fit from a nonlinear regression calculated using the model of simple harmonic motion.
 The values for the parameters for each regression are shown in table @parameters.

 #figure(
   caption: [Simple Harmonic Motion Regression Parameter Values],